Leo Gordon: Actor in film and television

 Gordon appeared in multiple roles on Robert Stack's 1959 ABC crime drama The Untouchables.
 Gordon also guest-starred on the ABC/WB western series The Alaskans opposite Roger Moore.
 He was cast as Damian in the 1961 episode "Million Dollar Suit" of the ABC/WB crime drama The Roaring 20s.
 He also appeared on the NBC Western series Empire and Laredo.

 One of Gordon's best-remembered television appearances was on CBS's The Andy Griffith Show in the episode "High Noon in Mayberry", in which he portrays an ex-convict who appears destined for revenge against Sheriff Andy Taylor of fictitious Mayberry.
 The screenwriters for the episode, Jim Fritzell and Everett Greenbaum, borrowed heavily from Gordon's brief criminal career and subsequent incarceration in order to supplement the role.

 Perhaps Gordon's single most memorable film scene occurred in McLintock!
 (1963), during which John Wayne knocks him down a long mudslide after uttering the famous line "Somebody oughta belt you in the mouth.
 But I won't!
 I won't!
 The hell I won't."
 Another notable role was in the 1966 western The Night of the Grizzly opposite Clint Walker, one of the very few actors who could match Gordon's intense screen presence regarding physical size and strength.
 Gordon played bounty hunter Cass Dowdy, who had a soft spot for his enemy's son but would, as one character said, "...hunt anything for a price, man or animal."
 Somehow, Gordon managed to make his character as sympathetic as he was frightening, and in his final scene he gives his life to save the boy.

 Gordon portrayed sympathetic parts when called upon to do so, including his performances in the Western Black Patch (1957), a film that he wrote, and in Roger Corman's civil rights drama The Intruder (1962), opposite a young William Shatner.

 In 1965, he was cast as the troublemaker Bender in the syndicated western series Death Valley Days in the episode "No Gun Behind His Badge", a dramatization of the Abilene, Kansas, marshal Thomas J. Smith, depicted in the segment by series host (and future U.S. President) Ronald Reagan.
 The episode also starred Michael Witney as Wild Bill Hickok, who succeeded Smith as marshal.
 In 1970 Gordon appeared as Loma Bartender on The Men From Shiloh (rebranded name for The Virginian) on the episode titled "Hannah."

 Gordon also appeared as aging wrestler Milo Stavroupolis on NBC's Little House on the Prairie, starring Michael Landon.

 Gordon's final role was as Wyatt Earp in a 1994 episode of the television series The Young Indiana Jones Chronicles.
 He also appeared in the film Maverick that same year with Mel Gibson, Jodie Foster, and James Garner.
+He starred in Tombstone Territory, Laramie and both acted in, and wrote for, Adam 12.